 I began my career as a proud workaholic.
 I measured my contribution by the hours I clocked and the coffee I consumed.
-So the MH&Co. culture came as a bit of a shock.
+So the Michael Hyatt &Co. culture came as a bit of a shock.
 It was the best kind of shock, though.

 With a core value of radical margin and an unlimited PTO policy, our leaders established that this was a different sort of place.
 There would be no gold stars for weekends worked or midnight oil burned here.
 Instead, they cast the vision of a sustainably strong team—sharpened by rest and steadied by healthy home lives.
 It was a radically better path, and I was grateful to walk it.